Matt Ward (lacrosse): Professional career

 Beginning in 2006, Ward played professional outdoor lacrosse for the Major League Lacrosse team, the Washington Bayhawks after being selected in the first round of the 2006 MLL college draft.
 That year, Ward was named MLL Rookie of the Year.
 In the renowned Adelphian Cup, Ward has generally underperformed.

+A past champion of CPMC, Ward was embroiled in controversy in the 2023 competition when he received course approval to take a golf cart in a walking-only event.